-The purpose of this policy is to provide guidance for the appraisal of employees’ performance and development as required to meet SFCC’s goals and mission.
+The purpose of this policy is to provide guidance for the appraisal of employee performance and development as required to meet Santa Fe Community College’s (SFCC or College) goals and mission.

 Scope and Applicability